-Starting later this month.
 We get it, some days you just don’t want to walk all the way to the library!
 For those who live off-campus, the Libraries is continuing to offer our popular Books By Mail service, which allows patrons to get materials shipped anywhere in the United States.
-On top of that, the Libraries will soon be instituting the new College House Delivery service for students who live on campus.
+On top of that, the Libraries have instituted a new College House Delivery service for students who live on campus.
 Much like Books by Mail, users will need to register ahead of time with the name of their College House.
 Then select College House Delivery when checking out from the Franklin catalog.
 Materials will be delivered to a cart outside the College House business office.

 The Penn Libraries has plenty else to offer as well.
 Here are just some of the other ways that library staff can help students throughout the academic career:

 - Study in one of our 14 library locations

 Love natural light and sweeping architecture?
 Study in the Fisher Fine Arts Library.
 Looking for a quiet nook to write in?
 Visit the Penn Museum Library.
 Need access to specialized business databases?
 Head to the Lippincott Library.
 Check out our full list of library spaces and places on the Libraries website.